p4bs/p4bs.github.io/text/copy.md

 Don’t be surprised if a Swede does a sharp intake of breath that sounds like “Jhu” when you’re talking to them.
 And no, we’re not surprised or scared.
 We simply agree with you!
 It actually means “Yes” or “I agree”.
 A brilliant word/sound.
 Say schfuup to the word!

 #31 Vaska [waskh-a]
-Vaska = Pour expensive alcohol in the sink
+Vaska = Pour out alcohol
 When your business hits that unicorn-level, you might have so much money to spend that you have to be creative about it.
 The Swedes have a solution for this.
 We vaska expensive champagne, which means you order it at the club and ask the bartender to pour it in the sink.
 It’s so stupid it must have a word.

 #32 Jobbig [jaw-big]